navh/amoshebbdotcom/content/about.md

 ### Student at University of Toronto

 Master of Applied Science in Computer Engineering student under Dr Adve in the Communications group at the University of Toronto.
-Bringing deep reinforcement learning to radar scheduling.
+Applying reinforcement learning to radar scheduling.

 ### Senior Consultant at Deloitte